SomeDude1316/BastionTimeConverter/README.md

 ## Compatibility

-Currently supported categories are:
- - Any% No MS (all variations)
- - All Story Levels (all variations)
- - All Weapons
+This converter supports all categories present on the Bastion leaderboard.

-Support for other categories coming soon.
+NOTE: All Dreams and Challenges currently only correctly converts the old route.
+Support for the new route coming soon.